bioinformatics-core-shared-training/cruk-summer-school-2017/prerequisites.md

 ## R

-We will be using the R statisical language throughout the course and include a *recap* of the R language at the start of the course.
-We highly recommend that you come to the course with some experience of performing the following tasks in R / RStudio:-
+We will be using the R statisical language throughout the course and some experience of using R is compulsory.
+You should come to the course with some experience of performing the following tasks in R / RStudio:-

 - Reading data from a csv file
 - Loading the help page for a function